jo3-l/jo3-l/README.md

 # About me

 Hey there!
-I'm Joe L., an IB diploma student and incoming CS undergrad @ UWaterloo from Vancouver, Canada.
+I'm Joe L., an IB diploma student from Vancouver, Canada, and incoming CS undergrad @ UWaterloo.

 If you're seeing this, you probably know me in real life (in which case, hello!) or from the [YAGPDB project](https://yagpdb.xyz), where I'm an administrator and code contributor.